alexislam0207/news-server/README.md

 ## Link to hosted API
 https://alexis-news-server.onrender.com/api/

+\* This is hosted on a free service and it might take a few minutes to load initially.
+Thank you for your patient.
 ## Project Summary
 A news application featuring articles posted by members of our community, with topics (on live version) including coding, football and cooking!